 In your final year, in addition to classes that complement macroeconomics and microeconomics studied in previous years, you’ll also undertake a dissertation.

 One of the most important resources available to you is being part of the Strathclyde Business School community.
 One example of this is the Strathclyde Business School Blog, used extensively by staff and students to showcase our activities.

 Prizes for best overall performance are awarded to students in all years of study.
 We also offer a prize for the best final dissertation in economics in the final Honours year of study.
 All prize recipients will be invited to attend the Graduation Reception for our final year students.

-You’ll learn the basic principles of marketing and explore marketing within an organisation.
-In later years, you’ll explore areas such as how marketers communicate with customers and the factors that influence buyers.
+You'll learn about the basic principles of marketing and explore marketing within an organisation.

 The Marketing Society Awards

 Students write an essay, compete in an ‘Apprentice-style’ day in Edinburgh and shortlisted students attend an awards ceremony in May.
 The prize is a three-month paid internship.